TotallyInformation/node-red-contrib-moment/README.md

 See the node's built-in help for more details.

+## Humanize
+Specify the input variable to execute humanize on, `msg.payload.humanized` will contain a humanized version of the specified span in seconds.

-#Depends on
+# Depends on
 - [Moment.js](http://momentjs.com/docs) - Clever date/time handler for Node.js and browsers
 - [Moment-Timezone](http://momentjs.com/timezone/docs) - Adds timezone and locale awareness to Moment.js
 - [Moment-ParseFormat](https://github.com/gr2m/moment-parseformat) - Tries to interpret input strings as date/times and creates a format string that moment.js can use.
 - [os-locale](https://github.com/sindresorhus/os-locale) - interpets the host OS's locale.
 Works with Windows as well as Linux.
 - [Node-Red](http://nodered.org/docs/) - of course!

-#Humanize
-specify the input variable to execute humanize on, msg.payload.humanized will contain a humanized version of the specified span in seconds.

-#To Do
+# To Do

 Summary of things I'd like to do with the moment node (not necessarily immediately):